RabbitSeries/AdventofCode/README.md

 - What is day 13 algorithm trying to testify?
 - Get a lisence.
 - Construct the project to a CMake test project.
-- Add cachce to Dijkstra in Day 21 solution.
+- Add cache to Dijkstra in Day 21 solution.
 - Github issue at: [13110](<https://github.com/microsoft/vscode-cpptools/issues/13110>)
 - Mutex > future async > normal algorithm (vscode debugger will try tracking the calling stack, thus recursive algorithm will be slowed down serverely)